Frequently Asked Questions

 What kind of businesses do you work with and in what capacity?

 I work in variety of different ways.
 Either directly with a local business managing their local search rankings and Google My Business visibility.
 I also work as an SEO consultant to larger companies advising them on their strategies and SEO roadmap.
 I also work as an ‘outsourced SEO department’ for larger enterprises.
 I’m also contracted by marketing companies and digital agencies as their SEO provider where I deliver SEO services for their clients.

 How many keywords do you target?

-As a general guide, I target as many keywords that I believe will be relevant to your website.
+These days, Google looks at pages and will rank many keywords for a single page – think of it as a topic cluster of keywords.
+You will have certain search terms that get far more search volume than others and this will be the primary targets.
+Once I determine which page should be optimised for the target keyword (the page may not exist yet), I’ll go about optimising both on page and off page SEO signals.
+More often than not, the content on the page will need to be updated and optimised.
+Secondly, the authority of the page will need to be lifted with external and internal linking.
+So as a general guide, I target as many keywords that I believe will be relevant to your website.
 Some sites sell many products and services, some sell a few so it depends.
-I do place a huge importance on tracking the right keywords as it’s one of the key indicators of how a campaign is going.
+I do place a large importance on tracking the right keywords as it’s one of the key indicators of how a campaign is going.
+But usually, once you get the primary keywords ranking, you’ll start ranking for many other keywords.
 My aim is for your website to gain authority in Google which gives it more weight in the search results.
-If Google sees your site as authoritative, you will rank for more keywords.
+If Google sees your site and individual pages as authoritative, you will rank for more keywords.

 How long will it take to rank?